cypress-io/cypress-documentation/source/guides/testing-strategies/auth0-authentication.md

 {% endnote %}

-# Configure Auth0 Application for Testing with Cypress
+{% note warning %}

-**Note: This guide is setup for testing against an {% url "Auth0" https://auth0.com %}  Single Page Application using the {% url "Classic Universal Login Experience" https://auth0.com/docs/universal-login/classic %}.
-This configuration is recommended for a "Test Tenant" and/or "Test API" setup for automated/end-to-end testing.**
+This guide is setup for testing against an {% url "Auth0" https://auth0.com %}  Single Page Application using the {% url "Classic Universal Login Experience" https://auth0.com/docs/universal-login/classic %}.
+This configuration is recommended for a "Test Tenant" and/or "Test API" setup for automated/end-to-end testing.

+{% endnote %}
+# Auth0 Application Setup

-On the Auth0 Dashboard, click the "Create Application" button, name your application and select "Single Page Application".
+On the [Auth0 Dashboard](https://manage.auth0.com/dashboard), click the "Create Application" button, name your application and select "Single Page Application".

 Once created, visit the {% url "Application Settings" https://auth0.com/docs/dashboard/reference/settings-application %} tab under your application.